visual2103/Computational-Neuroscience/README.md

 This repository presents the development of a complete EEG preprocessing pipeline designed for the **Dots_30 visual perception experiment**, which investigates brain activity related to stimulus visibility and perceptual awareness.

-The project is conducted by **Alina Macavei**, undergraduate student at the *Faculty of Automation and Computer Science*, specialization in *Computer Science and Information Technology*, *Technical University of Cluj-Napoca (UTCN)*.
+The project is conducted by **Alina Macavei**, undergraduate student at the *Faculty of Automation and Computer Science*, specialization in *Computer Science and Information Technology*, *Technical University of Cluj-Napoca (TUCN)*.

 The pipeline includes all major preprocessing steps—such as **band-pass filtering, epoch segmentation, ICA-based artifact rejection**, and **baseline correction**—implemented using **MATLAB** and the **FieldTrip** toolbox.
 Each processing stage is organized into modular scripts for clarity and reproducibility.